 While my faith helped me to renew my mind regarding eating healthy, it took longer to overcome my tendency to overeat.

-But with God’s help, I have gained the self control to say “No” to the temptation.
+However with God’s help, I have gained the self control to say “No” to the temptation.

 A Picture of Victory Over Temptation